Radiation Yes or No?

 This may explain why in a study by Dr. Janie Weng Grumley, a fellow at USC Los Angeles, “the rate of invasive recurrence was higher for patients who had surgery plus radiation than for those who had lumpectomy alone.
 She goes on to say: “a small subgroup of irradiated DCIS patients may not be deriving maximum benefit from radiation therapy, or not benefiting from it at all.”
 One such group is postmenopausal women with early breast cancer, according to Dr. Corrado Tinterri.
 His May 2013 report of Breast Surgeons, showed that with radiation these women, aged 55 to 75, reduced their recurrence rate and increased their disease-free survival rate by only 1 percent.

 With all this controversy, the key to making an intelligent decision is to know one’s own personal risk with and without radiation.
 One such tool is the Van Nuys Prognostic Index (VNPI) which uses several factors: patient age, size and grade of the DCIS and surgical margin widths.
 The higher the score, the greater the risk of recurrence and the more likely the benefits of radiation will outweigh the side effects.
-A pathologist can calculate this for you or you can contact DCIS expert Dr. Michael Lagios, who has a consulting service anyone can use.

 Several studies have validated the use of the VNPI.
 In a study in 2008 in the World Journal of Surgical Oncology Dr. Onur Gilead verified that “the VNPI is a statistically significant determinant of local recurrence when local excision is the only treatment modality applied.”
 The VNPI was also validated in a study published in 2009 in the Journal of Clinical Oncology by Dr. Lorie Hughes.
 She concludes: “Rigorously evaluated and selected patients with low-to-intermediate grade DCIS with margins 3 mm or wider had an acceptably low rate of ipsilateral breast events at 5 years after excision without irradiation.”
 In fact, according to Dr. Mel Silverstein et al et al, “There was also no statistically significant benefit from postoperative radiation therapy among patients with margin widths of 1 to <10mm.”